 I got Starbucks today.
 It was right by the hotel.
 I walked in and checked the menu, filter coffee.
 Great.
 Awesome.
 Checked behind the counter.
 Big coffee brewer.
 Perfect.
 I’m about to get actual Starbucks coffee.
 Hey good morning, may I have a venti filter coffee?
 Oh sorry, we’re having problems with the brewed coffee.
 That, buddy, is an understatement.
 Would you like an americano?
 It’s the same thing.
 It’s not the same thing but yes I would.

-While I’m complaining, the internet at our hotel was as bad as I’ve ever seen the internet, including when we were in the middle of the freakin’ sea.
+While I’m complaining, the internet at our hotel is as bad as I’ve ever seen the internet, including when we were in the middle of the freakin’ sea.
 A less patient person would have smashed at least one of their devices.
-Other than that, Sofia Village was a clean, cheap party flop house.
+Other than that, Sofia Village is a clean, cheap party flop house.

 We got up a little late yesterday but not too bad.
 Got our shit together and went down the hill to eat a meal.

 Here’s a picture of Joe standing on top of the hill overlooking the ocean.
-You can see the ocean but there are a bunch of power poles and lines in the way so try to look past those.
+You can see the ocean but there are a lot of power poles and wires in the way so try to look past those.

-We walked around looking for this pasta place that we’d seen a couple of times on our wanderings yesterday.
+We walked around looking for this pasta place that we’d seen a couple of times on our previous wanderings.

 Here’s a picture of us walking around not sure where the pasta place is.

-This time, since we were looking for it, it was impossible to find.
-We did end up going back through the arts district though.
-In the window of one of the galleries there was a sculpture in all chrome of a naked woman on all fours on top of a disco ball.
-That about says it all.
+This time, since we were looking for it, it was impossible to find, but we did go through the arts district.
+In the window of a gallery was a chrome sculpture of a naked woman on all fours on top of a disco ball.
+That says it all.
 I didn’t take a picture of it because I figured people would see me and misinterpret my motivations.

 We finally found the pasta place.

 Here’s a picture of joe sitting in front of a seafood linguini, and some other food.
 Most of it looks pretty good.
-The place is quaint.
+The place is rustic.
 Aaaand we’re moving on.

 Joe notices the two olive pit on his plate are different colors.